Havengore Bridge Status: Open to marine traffic in accordance with MOD byelaws.

 Opened in 1988, Havengore Bridge spans Havengore Creek.
 The bridge provides the only vehicle crossing point to Foulness Island.

-Havengore Creek is a public right of way which provides access to the North Sea (Thames Estuary) for sailing and fishing vessels from the River Roach and Crouch.
-QinetiQ is responsible for operating and maintaning the bridge thereby ensuring that vehicular access and rights of navigation are preserved.
+Havengore Creek is a public right of navigation which provides access to the North Sea (Thames Estuary) from the River Roach and Crouch.
+QinetiQ is responsible for operating and maintaining the bridge thereby ensuring that vehicular access to Foulness Island and rights of navigation are preserved.

-The bridge is staffed for two hours either side of high water (when the river is still navigable) during daylight hours only, 365 days of the year (except Christmas Day, Boxing Day and New Year's Day).
+*The bridge is staffed for two hours either side of high water (when the creek is navigable) during daylight hours only, 365 days of the year (except Christmas Day, Boxing Day and New Year's Day).
 During these periods, the bridge can be opened for marine traffic when the Range is not active.

-Passage through Havengore Creek is also dictated by operational activity taking place on the Range.
-These closures are in accordance with the Shoeburyness Artillery Ranges Byelaws 1936 and the Shoeburyness and District Military Lands Byelaws 1935 (under the Military Lands Acts 1892 to 1903).
+Passage through Havengore Creek is dictated by operational activity taking place on the Range.
+Closure of the waterway is in accordance with the Shoeburyness Artillery Ranges Byelaws 1936 and the Shoeburyness and District Military Lands Byelaws 1935 (under the Military Lands Acts 1892 to 1903).